awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 When you create a Kubernetes `Ingress`, an AWS Application Load Balancer is provisioned that load balances application traffic\.
 To learn more, see [What is an Application Load Balancer?](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in the *Application Load Balancers User Guide* and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in the Kubernetes documentation\.
 ALBs can be used with pods deployed to nodes or to AWS Fargate\.
 You can deploy an ALB to public or private subnets\.

 Application traffic is balanced at L7 of the OSI model\.
 To load balance network traffic at L4, you deploy a Kubernetes `Service` of type `LoadBalancer`, which provisions an AWS Network Load Balancer\.
 For more information, see [Network load balancing on Amazon EKS](load-balancing.md)\.
-To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.
+To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS website\.

 **Prerequisites**